eugsim1/ansible_dg/README.md

 source exacs.env

-export database_id="the ocid fo the source database from your exa"" export compartment_id="$EXA_VM_COMPARTMENT_ID" ## the ocid of compartment of your source cluster Exa export region="the region of the source database"
+export database_id="the ocid of the source database from your exa" export compartment_id="$EXA_VM_COMPARTMENT_ID" ## the ocid of compartment of your source cluster Exa export region="the region of the source database"

 export database_admin_password="the_password_of_the_source_database"